ipek25/Patika/README.md

 # Patika
-Here I will be sharing codes that I write for course exercises.
+Here I will be sharing codes and answers that I write for course exercises called Patika.